 Digital Americanists was founded in 2006 by Ken Price and Ed Folsom, with Andrew Jewell and Amy E. Earhart serving as the first co-presidents of the organization.
-Amanda Gailey is currently serving as president, with Matthew Wilkens as Vice President and Ryan Cordell as Secretary/Treasurer.
+Past board members have included Matthew Wilkens, Ryan Cordell, Matthew Lavin and Amanda Gailey.
+The current board consists of Stefan Schöberlein (President), Kevin McMullen (Vice-President), and Stephanie M. Blalock (Treasurer).
 Digital Americanists officers can be reached at firstname.lastname@example.org.
+We tweet at @DigAmericanists.

 We also maintain an email listserv at DIGAM-L@listserv.unl.edu.
 To subscribe, send an email to LISTSERV@LISTSERV.UNL.EDU with the command SUBSCRIBE DIGAM-L in the body of the message (or use the Web archive and interface).

 The society shall be known as the Digital Americanists.

 A. To support the creation and recognition of scholarship on American literature and culture in digital media, including hemispheric and transnational scholarship.

 B. To support the development of the technological and administrative infrastructure to sustain and evaluate such scholarship.

 C. To support informal and formal conversation, reflection, and collaboration among Americanists and other interested parties using the tools of digital scholarship.